armadaplatform/phpmyadmin/README.md

 The file `tunnel@ssh-proxy.example.com.key` with private key for creating SSH tunnel should also be put in the same place as files `servers.php` and `ssh.json`.

-Now, in `servers.php` you may use `localhost:13306` address to point to the above database.
+Now, in `servers.php` you may use `127.0.0.1:13306` address to point to the above database.
+Do not use `localhost` instead of `127.0.0.1`, because the phpmyadmin will try to use unix socket.